-Investment properties have been valued as at 31 December 2014 by an independent valuer.
-The Board of Directors have considered the valuer's report and considering the recent upward trend of the market, considered increase in fair value of AED 93 million (2013: AED 81 million) which was recognised in the profit and loss.
+Investment properties have been valued as at 31 December 2015 by an independent valuer.
+The Board of Directors have considered the valuer's report and, considered increase in fair value of AED 158 million (2014; AED 93 million) which was recognised in the profit and loss.